| || |

 [Display] 3 Ways to Make Your Corporate Blog’s Sidebar Work Harder

 | | THE POINT

-OCTOBER 18, 2012 B2B Display Ads with Demographic Targeting: Why Doesn’t Google Do This?
+OCTOBER 18, 2012 [Display] B2B Display Ads with Demographic Targeting: Why Doesn’t Google Do This?

 Earlier this week, San Francisco-based Demandbase announced its “ Company Targeted Advertising ,” a new platform that allows B2B marketers to target online display advertising either to specific companies (by name) or those that meet specific corporate attributes (company size for example, or vertical industries).
 Technically, it should be possible.